isomerpages/moe-presbyterianhigh/_sec-1-registration-exercise/(6) Sale of Textbooks and School Uniform.md

 <h3><strong>Sale of Textbooks and School Uniform</strong></h3>
 <p><strong><u>Sale of Textbooks</u></strong>
 </p>
-<p>Please refer to “Sec 1 2026 Booklist” on textbooks and materials required.
+<p>Please refer to “<a href="https://drive.google.com/file/d/1xau3oiJ_5CjdXJbrO1WUO5t0JlcBUHJy/view?usp=sharing" rel="noopener nofollow" target="_blank">Sec 1 2026 Booklist</a>”
+on textbooks and materials required.
 Please note that students who are eligible for and accepted the option to offer subjects at a more demanding level via Parents Gateway, should purchase textbooks for that level offered.</p>
 <p>Online orders may be placed via the online bookshop platform.
 Delivery
 charges of $12 apply.</p>
 <p>Website: <a href="https://dyeducation.net/" rel="noopener noreferrer nofollow" target="_blank">https://dyeducation.net/</a> (Password: